nikki-torno/DSC232R_Biomedica_Project/README.md

 The model developed is intended to provide insights into not only how CNN model training behaves with highly dimensional academic figure image data, but, more importantly, to allow investigation of underlying patterns in the styles and quality of figures accepted and published by various academic journals.
 This is of interest to the broader field because a competent medical image classification model can reduce the workload on researchers and provide a more cost efficient solution to understanding trends and potential oversights in the medical research literature.
 Identifying which fields make extensive use of specific medical imaging, data visualization, and dimensionality techniques empowers researchers to develop insights into opportunities for improvement in the rigor and fidelity of published research; the broader medical community therefore benefits as more research is poured into optimizing CNNs for literature review-focused models.

 ## **Methods - Environment Setup**
-In order to access the SDSC Spark remote resources, this project can be accessed by logging into the SDSC Portal, then creating a new Jupyter Lab session with the following configuration specifications:
+In order to access the SDSC Spark remote resources, this project can be accessed by logging into the SDSC Portal, then creating a new Jupyter Lab session.
+The end user is free to select their desired resource allocation, but the project team recommends the following configuration specifications:
 - Account: TG-CIS240277
 - Partition: shared
 - Time limit (min): 180